2021 Federal Standard of Excellence

 1.2 Did the agency have a senior leader with the budget and staff to serve as the agency’s Chief Data Officer (or equivalent)?
 (Example: Evidence Act 202(e))

 - The Director of ACL’s Office of Performance and Evaluation serves the functions of evaluation officer, chief data officer, and performance officer.
-In order to coordinate activities relevant to these positions, the OPE Directors and staff coordinate the support, improvement, and evaluation of agency programs through implementation of an agency performance strategy, learning agenda, annual agency wide evaluation plan, and additional long range and evaluation plans for the Administration on Aging (in development) and the National Institute for Disability, Independent Living, and Rehabilitation Research.
+In order to coordinate activities relevant to these positions, the OPE Director and staff coordinate the support, improvement, and evaluation of agency programs through implementation of an agency performance strategy, learning agenda, , and the National Institute for Disability, Independent Living, and Rehabilitation Research.
 The structure requires semi-annual meetings with ACL leadership and management staff and annual consultation with all program managers.
 In FY19 ACL instituted a council to improve ACL’s data governance and quality, including the development of improved processes and standards for defining, collecting, reviewing, certifying, analyzing, and presenting data that ACL collects through its evaluations, grant reporting, and other administrative data collections.
 Taken together, this robust governance structure ensures cohesive collection and use of evidence across ACL regarding program performance, evaluation, and improvement and to ensure that data are gathered, processed, and curated so as to produce evidence that program staff and agency leadership use for program and operational improvement.
 As an operating division without a statistical unit, ACL does not have a statistical officer.

 2.1 Did the agency have an agency-wide evaluation policy?
 (Example: Evidence Act 313(d))